 Objective

-To overview and illustrate a variety of tree-based and regression-based approaches to detect and model effect-modification in meta-analysis(MA) of individual participant data(IPD), such as: covariate-centred IPD-MA, mixed effects fractional polynomials, splines, meta-stepp and glmm-trees.
+To give an overview and illustrate a variety of tree-based and regression-based approaches to detect and model effect-modification in meta-analysis(MA) of individual participant data(IPD), such as: covariate-centred one-stage IPD-MA, mixed effects fractional polynomials, splines, meta-stepp and glmm-trees.

 Study Design and Setting

-We applied the aforementioned approaches into two empirical data-sets.
-The first is investigating the effect of somatostatin treatment versus placebo in liver reduction percentage, on participants with polycystic liver disease.
-The second investigates the effect of antibiotics in fever/ear-pain reduction, on children with acute otitis media(AOM).
+We applied the approaches on two empirical examples.
+In the first we investigate possible modification of the effect of somatostatin on liver reduction in participants with polycystic liver disease, in the second effect modification of antibiotics on fever/ear-pain reduction in children with acute otitis media.

 Results